 Why then do we have membership?
 Regardless of how the culture sees it or Christians misunderstand it, membership is not simply an opportunity to say, “I’m a part of a club”, but rather a scriptural expression of covenant connectedness to a church.
 God makes us a part of his larger family when we are born again!
 But then we should participate in a covenant with a local body and live in community with them, agreeing to live by certain established godly principles and standards.

 Membership doesn’t save us, but it enables us to grow and become spiritually mature in Christ.
+If we claim that we are a Christian, why not be a member of His body.
 Not only should we be members of the body, but each of us should also be able to express this value of membership to others.